-Just before last Christmas Google posted a method to download search queries from Webmaster Central to a CSV file using Python.
-Downloading a CSV files can of course be done from within Webmaster Central when you’re logged in, but by using Python and the Windows Task Scheduler it can be easily automated, which is very useful as Webmaster Central Data only goes back one month.
+Just before last Christmas Google posted a method to download search queries from Search Console to a CSV file using Python.
+Downloading a CSV files can of course be done from within Webmaster Central when you're logged in, but by using Python and the Windows Task Scheduler it can be easily automated, which is very useful as Webmaster Central Data only goes back one month.
 With automation it is possible to archive this data and see trends over longer periods of time.

 The original post does a reasonable job of describing the process but I'm going to try to go into more detail for those that aren't as familiar with Python and all that jazz.
 And unlike the original post I'll delve into how to use the Windows Task Scheduler for automation.
 I'm going to assume that you as a user know how to access the windows command line, but that's about all that I'll assume.